reduxjs/redux/docs/tutorials/essentials/part-1-overview-concepts.md

 The current Redux application state lives in an object called the **store**.

-The store is created by passing in a reducer and has a method called `getState` that returns the current state value.
+The store is created by passing in a reducer and has a method called `getState` that returns the current state value:

 ```js
 import { configureStore } from '@reduxjs/toolkit'